A view from Mitrovica, picture: Shenoll Çulanxhi

 “Sometimes, we get to experience some ‘shake-ups’ in our lives.
 They may be good or bad, but the inevitable is that you got to be someone else from whom you were before.
 Becoming someone that reflects the truest version of your inner self, is easier to be achieved when you are surrounded by people who see beyond your insecurities.
 I was so lucky to meet authentic people, in whom I recognized certain values.
 It was amazing to see how someone fights for justice even in supposedly not important things; someone that abandons security, to live by ethical principles that believes to be true; or someone else that is eager to create positive stories for humanity; someone that gets happy by other’s happiness; or another one that is courageous to be genuine.
 There was a lot to learn from them, especially not to be indifferent, toward things that matter to me, and society”.

 It’s hard to describe things with words but beautiful things need to be described, like the city of Mitrovica.
 It’s the first time that I visited the city of Mitrovica and I can’t describe the feeling of being in this diverse city.The warmth of this city makes you feel at home, lights and colors resemble the smiles of children and people are very cordial.
 I like everything about this city.
 This project has also been a very good opportunity to learn new things and I’m glad that I took part in it because I made new friends and I had new experiences in my life.

 – Dafina Bytyqi, 20

-The project will end with the preparation of a final publication assembling all the interviews realized by the participants.
-All of them will have the opportunity to present their work in Prishtina, Mitrovica and Peja.
+The project ended with the preparation of a final publication assembling all the interviews realized by the participants, accessible online here.
+All of them had the opportunity to present their work in Prishtina, Mitrovica and Peja.